Memeplexx/Olik/docs/angular/angular.md

 # Angular

-Oulik supports a thin layer of bindings so that you can more easily integrate it within your Angular applications.
+Olik supports a thin layer of bindings so that you can more easily integrate it within your Angular applications.
 {: .fs-6 .fw-300 }